enn-y/COMP2042_CW_hcycl5/README.md

 </dependencies>
 ```

+To run the game:
+1) Select your IDE of choice
+2) Add the JavaFX Library either by manually adding through the module settings or adding through VM arguments
+3) Run the Maven build and wait for maven dependencies to appear
+4) Run game, have fun!

 ## Utilization of Git
 - Frequent commit history from the start to the end of the project
 - Meaningful commit messages